 I have fought many battles over the word “practicable.”
 In Ohio, and in most state, the ordinary and usual meaning of a word is what courts look to when trying to figure out what lawmakers meant to say in a law that has a somewhat looseygoosey or ambiguous meaning.
 I have always argued that, for 4511.55 purposes, “practicable” means “safe and reasonable.”

 In 2005 or so, the Board of Trustees of the Ohio Bicycle Federation began discussing revisions to Ohio’s Bike Laws and revising 4511.55 came up.
 In the end, we decided to push for a section (C) to this law – a section which would begin to explain a bit about what the word “practicable” meant.
-The “(C) Section” was adopted into a package of Bike Law reforms which was introduced as House Bill 389.
-OBF fought for this law – many of us testified in Columbus and cyclists in Ohio gained MANY benefits when the bill passed, UNANIMOUSLY, and was signed into law in 2006.
-The history of the Better Bicycling Bill can be viewed here.
+4511.55(C) was proposed and adopted into a package of Bike Law reforms which was introduced as House Bill 389.
+OBF fought hard for this law – many of us testified in Columbus on the day it was passed into law.

 So…. what is this mysterious “C Section?”
 Here is is: